TheArturthur/CoppermindScraper/Cosmere/Sazed.md

 \-Sazed[1]

 A Terrisman Keeper, Sazed is a [[Feruchemist\|Feruchemist]].
 This grants him the ability to store certain physical attributes inside bits of metal.
-His most important power is the ability to store his Memorys in copperminds giving him Access to a huge amount of knowledge.
+His most important power is the ability to store his memories in copperminds giving him access to a huge amount of knowledge.
 He holds mostly the information of old and current religions.
 This includes five hundred and sixty-two different religions: their prayers, their beliefs, and their mythologies.

 For more information on his Portfolio of Religions, see here.
 Religious rites are not the only things that Keepers store in their uncanny memories; his metalminds contain a vast wealth of information on culture, philosophy, and science.
 With this, Sazed has the capacity to be knowledgeable and skilled at several other things, such as healing, sanitation practices, or farming.
 He stores many other abilities in his metalminds that allow him to be a better help in the rebellion, his body weight in [[Iron\|iron]], his physical speed in [[Steel\|steel]], his five Senses in [[Tin\|tin]], his strength in [[Pewter\|pewter]], his mental speed in [[Zinc\|zinc]], his body warmth in [[Brass\|brass]], his wakefulness in [[Bronze\|bronze]] and his health in [[Gold\|gold]].
 After fighting several times with these powers, Sazed actually becomes a very good warrior.